-2.1 Statutory Duty of Involvement and Consultation
+2.1 Statutory duty of involvement and consultation

-Sections 19 and 20 of the Reform Act place a statutory requirement on each organisation to outline how the PCC, service users, carers to whom care is or may be provided will be involved and consulted on:
+Sections 19 and 20 of the Reform Act place a statutory requirement on each organisation to outline how the PCC, service users and carers will be involved and consulted on:

-- The planning of the provision of care. - The development and consideration of proposals for changes in the way that care is provided.

-- Decisions to be made by the body who has the responsibility for the provision of that care. - The efficacy of that care.
+- The planning of the provision of care. - The development and consideration of proposals for changes in the way that care is provided. - Decisions to be made by the body who has the responsibility for the provision of that care.